Document Search Examples

 Example Prompt

-Below is a sample prompt for document selection:
+Below is a sample prompt for document selection based on their descriptions:

 prompt = """

 You are given a list of documents with their IDs, file names, and descriptions.
-Your job is to select documents that may contain information relevant to answering the user query.
+Your task is to select documents that may contain information relevant to answering the user query.

 Query: {query}